 After embroidering the backstitch, lace the second thread through the stitches without entering the fabric or crossing the backstitch.
-This lacing is made two times to form a chain-like pattern.
+We make lacing two times to form a chain-like pattern.

 You can embroider the threaded backstitch in a single color, create a single-color wavy line, or choose two contrasting colors to create exciting patterns.